0chain/0chain/docs/unit-tests.md

 ### Compile

 The step involves getting `TestMyTestFunction` to compile.
 For example some input parameters will be required.
-If   Just define whatever objects the compiler asks for.
+Just define whatever objects the compiler asks for.

-You might as well add a variable for `myTestFunction`'s return values.
+You might as well add a variables for `myTestFunction`'s return values.

 Remember be minimalistic.
 You should only need to create default objects at this point.